 – Ken Raisanen, WOAS-FM 88.5, Ontonagon, MI

 “… bluesy feel is ideal for his intelligent story songs and sublime melodies that are presented with a ‘lived-in’ integrity that states ‘I have been there on the inside now I am looking to tell the clear story my way’.
 Kenny is one of those all too rare breeds of believable storytellers who makes you think, rather than pushing it in your face.
 I am a fan!
 (Included is) “The Townes You Left Behind”, a splendid tribute to Townes Van Zandt.
 One of my songwriting heroes.
 Tell you what!
 Kenny Butterill is on my list especially after this.”
-Click here for the full review.

 – Brian Ahern, Country Music & More, United Kingdom

 “… well crafted songs, all written by Kenny are one of the main features of the new CD.
 The other most distinctive feature is undoubtedly his voice, quality with a softness and sureness at times it’s almost a loud whisper and with the subtle backing of acoustic instruments his voice is never overshadowed.
 Norton Buffalo on harmonica is outstanding on his tracks, a perfect foil to Kenny’s voice.
 The acoustic guitars, harmonica, bass, occasional piano, mandolin, and electric guitars all have a laid back feel giving the overall album a late night, candlelight martini-time feel, and bound to be another winner for Kenny.
 The bluesy, folksy, rootsy sound gives this fine collection of Americana music the right to stand alongside the Guy Clarks/JJ Cales and Tony Joe Whites and others.”
-Click here for the full review.

 – Gerry Ford, CMD Magazine, Scotland